fastify/fastify/docs/Getting-Started.md

 ### Your first plugin
 <a name="first-plugin"></a>

-As with JavaScript everything is an object, with Fastify everything is a plugin.<br/>
+As with JavaScript everything is an object, with Fastify everything is a plugin.

-Before digging into it, let's see how it works!<br/>
+Before digging into it, let's see how it works!

 Let's declare our basic server, but instead of declaring the route inside the entry point, we'll declare it in an external file (checkout the [route declaration](./Routes.md) docs).
 ```js
 const fastify = require('fastify')({